NEW STUDENT GUIDE

 DO YOU HAVE ANY INTRODUCTORY OFFERS FOR NEW STUDENTS?

 Yes!
 We have a New Student Offer, which is two weeks of unlimited yoga and pilates mat classes for $45.
 This is a great opportunity for new students to check out a variety of classes.
 The 14 day period begins when you take your first class at the studio.
-This offer applies to your first visit at 2nd Story and cannot be purchased after you’ve taken class.
+Please note that this offer applies to your first visit at 2nd Story and cannot be purchased after you’ve taken class. (this includes community/donation based classes).
 This offer only applies to mat classes.
 For Equipment classes we offer a 3 class card for $75.

 DO CLASS PACKAGES EXPIRE?

 Yes, each package has an expiration.
-We are able to “freeze” our 5 Class and 10 Class packages for up to three months, but we cannot extend packages.
+We are able to “freeze” our 5 Class and 10 Class packages for up to three months in case of emergency, but we cannot extend packages.
 Our Monthly Unlimited Packages and our New Student Offer cannot be extended or frozen.
 Please honor these expiration policies and consider them when purchasing classes.
 Below are our package expiration policies:

 5 Class Package: 3 months from your first class